TencentEdgeOne/pages-templates/examples/wordpress-hexo-template/README.md

 This example demonstrates how to deploy a WordPress site to EdgeOne Pages to enhance access speed.

+This example is based on [Hexo-Theme-Argon](https://github.com/solstice23/hexo-theme-argon), uses WordPress as CMS.

 ## Deployment

 [![Deploy with EdgeOne Pages](https://cdnstatic.tencentcs.com/edgeone/pages/deploy.svg)](https://edgeone.ai/pages/new?from=github&template=wordpress-gatsby)